PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This RcppCWB version (v0.2.1) exposes more CWB functionality than the previous version on CRAN (0.1.7).
-For doing this, I have used and modified code included in the 'rcqp' package authored by Bernard Desgraupes and Sylvain Loiseau (GPL license).
-To acknowledge the work of both colleagues, both are mentioned as authors in the DESCRIPTION file.

-Note that Bernard Desgraupes and Sylvain Loiseau have not written code actively for RcppCWB.
-However, 'Writing R Extensions' did not give me guidance whether I should mention Bernard Desgraupes and Sylvain Loiseau as contributors or authors, so I opt for the option that is going further.
+This (v0.2.2) is a submission following the previous version (v0.2.1) less than two weeks to solve remaining issues that restrict cross-platform portability.

-The previous version of the package did not pass tests on macOS.
-The cause is that glib (available on CRAN Ubuntu, Fedora and Debian systems) is not installed on your macOS machine.
-If glib was installed  (e.g. using homebrew, "brew install glib"), RcppCWB should pass macOS tests, too.
-I would be very grateful, if you could make glib available on CRAN macOS machines.
+I assume this version will now pass tests on your macOS build machine.
+Version 0.2.1 of the package did not pass tests, the cause being that glib is not available on the CRAN macOS build machine.
+I realized that the glib dependency can be circumvented on unlix-like systems.

+Initially, package tests for v0.2.1 failed on the CRAN Linux build machine, because the bison parser was not found.
+After a few days, the package did pass tests, so my interpretation is that you might have installed bison.

+To omit difficulties for users, I added the files parsed by bison to the package, while keeping the original input files.
+Distributing the input source and the resulting C code is the recommendation I found here (section 'Distribution of packages using Bison'):  https://en.wikipedia.org/wiki/GNU_bison#Distribution_of_packages_using_Bison

 Compilation does not yet work on Solaris.
-I am working to establish a test environment for Solaris.
-I will attempt to get RcppCWB work on Solaris in the next upcoming version.
+I am (still) working to establish a test environment for Solaris.
+Solving issues to pass tests on macOS has been my priority this time.

 ## Test environments